The Mediterranean Sea dried up almost completely during the Messinian Salinity Crisis

 The future of the Mediterranean

 As the collision between Africa and Eurasia continues, it is highly likely that the Strait of Gibraltar will close again, probably more than once.
 It is unsettling to see on a map how narrow that strait really is.
 When it will close the sea will evaporate unless there is another supply of water.
-And someday the closure will be final, in a very distant future, within ten million years.
-A great mountain range will then rise where the Mediterranean is now, and the marine creatures alive today, and the great constructions of civilization, will get compressed into a layer of fossils.
-If you are perplexed by this image of the future, consider that new seas and beaches - and worlds and possibilities - will emerge elsewhere in the world due to plate tectonics.
-If humanity chooses to continue to exist and to feel delight, future civilizations may flourish again in other beautiful places on earth.
+And someday the closure will be final, in a very distant future, maybe within ten million years.
+A great mountain range will then rise where the Mediterranean is now, and the marine creatures alive today, and the great constructions of ancient civilizations, will get compressed into a layer of fossils.
+If you are perplexed by this image of the future, consider that new seas and beaches - and worlds and possibilities - will emerge elsewhere in the world thanks to plate tectonics.

-Watch the video with explanations:
+-------Watch the video with explanations:

 Sources: